Skip to main content

 conflicted code

-After having completed the pull, your code is now ready to be pushed.
-Click Synchronize or Push to update the branch.
+Your code is now ready to be pushed.
+Select Push to update the branch with your latest changes.